trungtv4597/Data_Science_Knowledge_Notes/README.md

 ## Inferential Statistics

-This is a method that rely on probability theory and **distribution (usually probability distribution)** to predict population values based on sample data.
+[Inferential Statistics](https://en.wikipedia.org/wiki/Statistical_inference) is a method that rely on probability theory and **distribution (usually probability distribution)** to predict population values based on sample data.

 Two main approaches:
     1. **Estimation**: Calculates _Confidence Interval_ to estimate an interval with a certain percentage of confidence the population parameter wil fall.
-    2. **Hypothesis testing**: When we are making a decision, we need a yes-no answer.
+    2. **[Hypothesis testing](https://en.wikipedia.org/wiki/Statistical_hypothesis_testing)**: When we are making a decision, we need a yes-no answer.
 The correct approach in this case is using a test.

 ![Inferential vs. Descriptive -- Population vs. Sample](https://github.com/trungtv4597/Data_project/blob/master/images/Capture.PNG)
 _______

-## Classic Statistical Distributions

-A distribution is a function that shows the possible values for a variable and how often they occur.
-It is a _common mistake_ to believe that the distribution is the _graph_, we often use graphs to visualize the data.

-### Discrete
-1. **Binomial Distribution**

-    * Measures the frequency of occurrence of one of the possible outcomes over the n trials.
-E.g.: Determining how many times we expect to get a heads if we flip a coin 10 coins.
-    * Y ~ Bin(_n_,_p_) | Y: success rate -- n: number of trails -- p: prob of success.
-    * PDF: P(Y=y) = C(y,n) * _p^y_ * _(1-p)^(n-y)_
-    * Often used when trying to predict how likely an event is to occur over a series of trials.

-2. **Poisson Distribution**:

-    * When we want to know the likelihood of a certain event occurring over a given interval of time or distance.
-    * Y ~ Po(_lambda_) | Y: a specific outcome -- lambda: a interval of time or distance.
-    * Used to determine how likely a specific outcome is, knowing how often the event usually occurs.
-Often incorporated in marketing analysis to determine whether above average visits are out of the ordinary or not.
+## Feature Engineering
+_Feature enginnering (FE)_ is the process of using domain knowledge to create feature or input variables that help machine learning algorithms perform better.
+Done correctly, it can help increase the predictive power of your models. _FE_ is more of an art than science.
+It is one of the most important steps in creating a good model.
+As Andrew Ng puts in:
+    _"Coming up with features is difficult, time-consuming, requires expert knowledge.
+'Applied machine learning' is basically feature engineering."_

-### Continuous
+### Continuous Data
-1. **Normal/ Gaussian Distribution**

-    * Represents a distribution that most natural events follow.
-E.g. often observed in the size of animals in the wilderness.
-    * Y ~ N(_mean_,_var_)
-    * Its graph is bell-shaped curve, symmetric and ha thin tails.
-    * _68%-95%-99% rule_: 68% of probability mass fall within _1*var_ of the _mean_, 95% within _2*var_, and 99.7% within _3*var_.
-    * Could be standardized to use the Z-table.

-2. **Logistic Distribution**

-    * Determine how continuous variable inputs can affect the probability of a binary outcome.
-    * Y ~ Logistic(_mean_,_s_) | s: scale parameter.
-    * Often used in sports to anticipate how a player's or team's performance can determine the outcome of the match.
-___________
+* **Raw Measures**: data that hasn't been transformed yet.
+* **Rounding**: sometimes precision is noise; round to nearest integer, decimal etc..
+* **Scaling**: log, z-score, minmax scale, etc...
+* **Imputation**: fill in missing values using mean, median, model output, etc...
+* **Binning**: trasforming numeric features into categorical ones (or binned) e.g. values between 1-10 belong to A, between 10-20 belong to B, etc...
+* **Interactions**: interactions between features: e.g. subtraction, addition, multiplication, statistical test.
+* **Statistical**: log/power transorm (helps turn skewed distributions more normal), Box-Cox, etc...
+* **Row Statistics**: number of NaN's, 0's, negative values, max, min, etc...
+* **Dimensionality Reduction**: using PCA, clustering, factor analysis, etc...

+### Discrete Data
+* **Encoding**: since some ML algorithms connot work on categorical data, we nee to turn cateforical data into numerical data or vectors.
+* **Ordinal Values**: convert each distinct feature into a random number, e.g. (a,b,c) becomes (1,2,3).
+* **One-hot Encoding**: each of the m features becomes a vector of length m with containing only one 1, e.g. (a,b,c) becomes ((1,0,0),(0,1,0),(0,0,1)).
+* **Feature Hashing Scheme**: turns arbitrary features into indices in a vector or matrix.
+* **Embeddings**: if using words, convert words to vectors (word embeddings).
+_________

 ## Modeling - Overview
 Modeling is the process of incorporating information into a tool which can forecast and make predictions.
 Usually, we are dealing with statistical modeling where we want to analyze relationships between variables.
 Formally, we want to estimate a function **Y = _f(X)_ + re**: